balena-io/docs/pages/learn/manage/actions.md

 ### Shutdown

 The `Shutdown` action allows you to safely shut down your devices.
-It should be noted that once you trigger this action, there is no way for \{{ $names.company.lower \}} to start your device back up, so you will need to physically restart your device.
+It should be noted that once you trigger this action, there is no way for balena to start your device back up, so you will need to physically restart your device.
 Obviously this action is not a wise choice if your device is somewhere remote and inaccessible

 **Warning:** This action is only supported on devices with an Agent version >= 1.1.0

 ### Delete Device

 The `Delete Device` action is an extremely dangerous action and results in disassociating the device from the fleet and remote endpoint.
 Once you have deleted a device from the fleet it is not possible to reconnect to it unless you set it back up again.
-The device itself will continue to run the container and code you pushed most recently, but will never be able to receive new updates or commands from the \{{ $names.company.lower \}} dashboard or API.
+The device itself will continue to run the container and code you pushed most recently, but will never be able to receive new updates or commands from the balena dashboard or API.

 ## Device settings